 Type IL Cement and Concrete Bleeding Rates

-Concrete bleeding rates are more closely tied to cement fineness than limestone content?
-Many users blame…
+Did you know concrete bleeding rates are more closely tied to cement fineness than limestone content? …

 Type IL Cement & Strength Performance

-That T-IL cements don’t necessarily have lower strength performance compared to OPC?
-In fact, many producers…
+Did you know that Type IL cements don’t necessarily have lower strength performance compared to OPC?…

 Using Adfil®Strux: Case Studies